GurpritK/InkAndRead/README.md

 * Bootstrap5 to create responsive designs and layouts
 * Google Fonts for fonts used within website
 * FontAwesome for icons used within website
-* All the shared projects on GitHub to guide the project including code file structuring, and readme.md structuring
+* All the shared projects on GitHub to guide the project including code file structuring, and readme.md structuring including [BookWormsPlace](https://github.com/AlexandraH-code/ms3-thebookwormsplace)
 * YouTube tutorial for implementing review and rating systems [link here](https://www.youtube.com/watch?v=Zkmu93lMLPs)